Unless the context indicates otherwise, as used in OEBB administrative rules, the following definitions will apply:

 (D) The person must not have terminated from OEBB health plan coverage after attaining the age of 26.

-(c) Eligibility for coverage under this rule includes people who may not be dependents under federal or state tax law and may require an Educational Entity to adjust an Eligible Employee’s income based on the imputed value of the benefit.
+(c) Eligibility for coverage under this rule includes people who may not be dependents under federal or state tax law and may require an Entity to adjust an eligible employee’s income based on the imputed value of the benefit.

 (8) “Comparable cost (Medical, Dental and Vision)” means that the total cost to a district for enrollment in OEBB plans comparable in design to the district’s plan(s) do not exceed the total cost to a district for enrollment in the district’s plan(s) using the rate(s) in effect or proposed for the benefit plan year.